New Mask, COVID Vaccine Requirements Taking Effect In New York

 Meanwhile, the New York State Department of Health issued an emergency regulation requiring face masks inside all public and private school buildings.

-The order applies to students, teachers, staff, contractors and visitors from pre-K through 12th grade, regardless of vaccination status.READ MORE: New Jersey Artist Expresses Affinity For Bonsai Trees Through Unique Sculptures
+The order applies to students, teachers, staff, contractors and visitors from pre-K through 12th grade, regardless of vaccination status.READ MORE: NYPD: 24-Year-Old Gunman Shot, Killed After Opening Fire On Off-Duty Officers In The Bronx

 Sixty percent of city residents are now fully vaccinated, with sharp increases among 12 to 17-year-olds.